schlick7/LuteForMobile/docs/stuff.md

 - We want the settings to check if termux is installed and if lute3 is installed when switching the connection to termux.
   - if termux is install but lute3 isn't we should show an install button
   - if termux and lute3 are both detected as installed we should show other settings like buttons for start, stop, update and data like lute3 version (if available), termux version (if available)

 - We want an easy way for Users to download/update the lute3 files so that they can sync them with other servers.
-  - We for sure need to be able to trigger db backups and then be able to download/save the db and to upload/restore/overwrite the db file
+  - We for sure need to be able to trigger db backups and then be able to download/save the db to a local folder (like downloads) and to upload/restore/overwrite the db file to the termux install location.
+We can possibly just use the lute3 backup/restore functionality for this.
+  - Does the db file contain EVERYTHING that we need?

 - Some way to trigger backups.